In-Person Civics + Economics + English Class – “9th/10th Grade”

 Our book set is Classic Literature for Christian Homeschoolers.
 Students analyze these areas of Classic Literature: short stories, mysteries, five novels, and a play.
 Students also review literary elements (theme, plot, character, setting, poetry terms, irony, symbolism, tone, and style), comparing often humanistic worldviews with a Christian view.

-Students study usage and grammar rules and concepts (the possessive case, gerunds, serial commas and comma use, pronoun-antecedent agreement, parenthetic expressions, restrictive clauses, and non-restrictive clauses.
-Concepts are reinforced through regular practice worksheets, exercises, and activities.
-Vocabulary includes about 40 words (definitions, origins, synonyms, and use in context) which often appear on the SAT and ACT.
+Students study usage and grammar rules and concepts (the possessive case, serial commas and comma use, pronoun-antecedent agreement, parenthetic expressions, restrictive clauses, non-restrictive clauses, pronoun cases, verb inflections, and so on).
+Vocabulary includes about 40 words, their origins, usage, and synonyms.
+Concepts are reinforced through regular practice worksheets, exercises, and quizzes.

 Composition